-The Miami Media School's facilities are located within Mary Brickell Village in downtown Miami.
-The School has a fully equipped Television Studio and Control room outfitted with professional industry level broadcasting equipment, and nine fully outfitted video editing workstations.
-The School also maintains nine fully equipped radio studios, and three on-air Internet radio stations.
+The Miami Media School's facilities are located within the city of Doral in Miami-Dade County.
+The School has two fully equipped Television Studio and Control rooms outfitted with professional industry level broadcasting equipment, fourteen video editing workstations with additional workstations in each of the eight audio studios, and three on-air Internet radio stations.
 The School features three classrooms and a comprehensive learning resource center, as well as staff and administrative offices.
-The School contains 7,160 square feet of space.
+The School contains 9,370 square feet of space.